proxmox/proxmox-backup/docs/tape-backup.rst

 You may omit the ``--pool`` argument to allow the tape to be used by any pool.

 ..
-Note:: For safety reasons, this command fails if the tape contain any data.
+Note:: For safety reasons, this command fails if the tape contains any data.
 If you want to overwrite it anyway, erase the tape first.

 You can verify success by reading back the label: